junghan0611/spacemacs/layers/+completion/compleseus/README.md

 Make sure that the other completion layers: `helm` and `ivy` are removed or commented out in the `dotspacemacs-configuration-layers` list.
 Or add `compleseus` below the other completion layers.
-Spacemacs uses the completion layer that\'s listed last.
+Spacemacs uses the completion layer that's listed last.

 Configuration
 -------------